Do children with tracheostomy have difficulty with speech?

 Children with a tracheostomy may have the ability to speak.
 Speaking may happen by generating enough airflow around the tracheostomy tube in order to pass through the vocal folds.
 Occlusion of the tracheostomy tube is the most effective way to produce voicing with a tracheostomy tube.
 Occluding the tracheostomy tube can occur with digital occlusion, a speaking valve, or capping.
 If present, the cuff of the tracheostomy tube must be completed deflated.
 A speech-language pathologist with expertise in working with those with tracheostomy can help to decide which strategy is best.

-Digital, or finger occlusion, is a technique where a clean finger (usually with a glove) is placed over the end of the tracheostomy tube.
+Digital occlusion, or finger occlusion, is a technique where a clean finger (usually with a glove) is placed at the end of the tracheostomy tube.
 It may be easiest for the individual with tracheostomy to breathe if the tube is only occluded on exhalation.

 A speaking valve such as the Passy-Muir Tracheostomy & Swallowing Valve may also be used to help with speech.
 A speaking valve can improve infection control when compared to digital occlusion.
 It is also a hands free approach to speech.
 The speaking valve is placed at the end (hub) of the tracheostomy tube.
 Air flows in through the tracheostomy tube and exhaled air flows around the tracheostomy tube, through the vocal folds and out the upper airway for speech.